-In addition to stock-based compensation associated with stock options, which is recorded in our historical cost of revenues and operating expenses, we have unrecorded stock-based compensation expenses associated with restricted stock units (RSUs) that we expect to begin recognizing as cost of revenues and operating expenses beginning in the period in which we complete this offering.
+In addition to stock-based compensation associated with stock options, which is recorded in our historical cost of revenues and operating expenses, we have unrecorded stock-based compensation expenses associated with RSUs that we expect to begin recognizing as cost of revenues and operating expenses beginning in the period in which we complete this offering.
 Our RSUs generally require both a time-based and liquidity-based vesting condition to be satisfied before these units settle.
 The liquidity-based condition is satisfied upon a sale of the company or completion of an initial public offering.
-As of January 31, 2020, all stock-based compensation expenses related to RSUs remained unrecognized because the liquidity vesting condition was not probable of being satisfied.
-In the quarter in which we complete this offering, the liquidity condition will have been satisfied and we will recognize all stock-based compensation in connection with RSUs for which the time-based vesting condition has already been met.
-As of January 31, 2020, million RSUs were outstanding, of which million had met their time-based vesting condition.
-If the liquidity-based vesting condition had been satisfied on January 31, 2020, we would have recorded \$4.8 million of stock-based compensation expenses related to the RSUs in the period then ended, and we would recognize additional unamortized stock-based compensation expenses of \$14.8 million over a weighted-average remaining requisite service period of 1.69 years thereafter as the time-based condition for outstanding RSUs is met.
+As of April 30, 2020, all stock-based compensation expenses related to RSUs remained unrecognized because the liquidity vesting condition was not probable of being satisfied.
+In the quarter in which we complete this offering, the liquidity condition will have been satisfied and we will recognize stock-based compensation in connection with RSUs for which we would have accrued expense ratably in the current and prior quarters but for the failure of the liquidity vesting condition to have been met.
+As of April 30, 2020, 972,494 RSUs were outstanding.
+If the liquidity-based vesting condition had been satisfied on April 30, 2020, we would have recorded \$7.4 million of stock-based compensation expenses related to the RSUs, and we would recognize additional unamortized stock-based compensation expenses of \$12.7 million over a weighted-average remaining requisite service period of 1.65 years thereafter as the time-based condition for outstanding RSUs is met.